Ak-wa/Useful-Python-Snippets/README.md

 * Adds "'"(part of SQL Syntax) to the end of url & checks response html for SQL errors
 * Usage in code: `check_sqli("example_target_list.txt")`

-### tor_check.py

-* Tries to route the script through tor on socks5://127.0.0.1:9150 ; prints your remote ip address.

 ### haveibeenpwned.py

 * Checks an email for database leaks on https://haveibeenpwned.com